kcmr/yogui/README.md

 - **`fileNameReplacement`** (`Array`)
 String in the scaffold file names that will be replaced by the specified variable in the files of the generated project.
 For example, a file named `component_test.html` in the scaffold templates will be renamed to `my-component_test.html` in the generated project if the user responds to the first question with `my-component`.
 If not provided, the generated files will keep the names used in the templates.

+- **`dest`** (`String`)
+Destiny path for a generator.
+The string can contain a question variable between double curly brackets (`{{varName}}`) that will be replaced by the value given by the user to the corresponding question.
+This param can be useful when Yogui is used as a project dependency.
+For instance, you may want to create your components inside `src/<component-name>`.
+When this param is set the prompt for the destiny is skipped.

 - **`questions`** (`Array`) **required**
 List of questions for each generator.
 They should have the expected format by [inquirer](https://github.com/SBoudrias/Inquirer.js).
 Each question has a `name` key that will be available as a variable in your scaffold templates and for the `fileNameReplacement`.